Drone regulations in Bhutan

 Here are the rules for operating drones in Bhutan.

 In Bhutan, all drones must be approved before operation at the Bhutan Civil Aviation Authority (BCAA) at Paro International Airport.
 However, the approval is granted only to governmental organizations.
-Thus it is not allowed to operate drones as a traveller.
+Thus it is not allowed to operate drones as a traveler.
 If you can somehow get the permission, the following rules apply.

-Distance to airports: You must guarantee a distance of 5 kilometers (3 miles) to airports at any time.
+You must guarantee a distance of 5 kilometers (3 miles) to airports at any time.

 We have researched the listed drone regulations for Bhutan to the best of our knowledge.
 We can not guarantee the correctness of the information.
 If you want to be on the safe side, please contact the competent aviation authority.
 Alternatively, you can also ask the embassy in your country for further information about the regulations.
 Please leave us a comment when you receive news and/or gain experience with your copter in Bhutan!